 Sure, the Bulls didn't have Luol Deng, who just left a Chicago hospital after an awful ordeal following a spinal tap to test for viral meningitis (which, thankfully, he doesn't have).
 They didn't have Kirk Hinrich, ruled out by Bulls coach Tom Thibodeau a little over an hour before tipoff with his badly bruised left calf.
 And, for the 89th time this season, they didn't have Derrick Rose, who said earlier Saturday his estimated time of arrival is "still up in the air."
 But they did have Noah, the brand of player who was made for Game 7s and for whom Game 7s were made, and on Saturday, that was enough.

-"Joakim Noah played probably the best game of the season at the right time," Bulls guard Nate Robinson said.
+"Joakim Noah played probably the best game of the season at the right time," Bulls guard Nate Robinson said after the game.

 "I'll remember this for the rest of my life," said Noah, who climbed over the baseline seats to hug his mother after the final buzzer sounded.